PAT Guide: Maths Essentials

 Conclusion

 Hopefully by understanding what maths knowledge is essential to the PAT means you can centre your revision on the areas that you need to improve.
-To help you with your exam preparation, we have collated a range of PAT practice papers.
+To help you with your exam preparation, we have collated a range of PAT practice papers (be aware that the current PAT format will not feature longer written questions).

 Do not assume as they are topics you covered in GCSE you do not need to prepare for them, as you do not want to risk losing marks needlessly.

-With all this in mind you are in a strong position to perform well in the maths aspects of the PAT.
+With all this in mind, you are in a strong position to perform well in the maths aspects of the PAT.
+Best of luck!

 Our expert tutors will guide you to Oxford Engineering success.